accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 Alternation of relative brightness that can cause seizures in some people, if their size is large enough in a specific frequency range.

-#### Synchronized audio description (temporal media)
+#### Synchronized audio description (time-based media)

 Narration added (via a sound file) to a sound track to describe important visual details that cannot be understood from the main sound track alone.
-The audio description must be synchronized with the temporal media by an application device linked to the media player.
+The audio description must be synchronized with the time-based media by an application device linked to the media player.

 **Note 1:** Audio description of a video provides information about actions, characters, scene changes, on-screen text and other visual content.